navcoin/navcoin-core/doc/release-notes/release-notes-4.5.0-additional-testing-notes/modified-coldstaking-client-notes-4.5.0.md

-## 2) Modified staking wallet to send staking outputs to another address
+## 2. Modified staking wallet to send staking outputs to another address

-#### Aim & wallet setup:
+#### Aim:
-To test whether a modified wallet with a staking key can send staking outputs to another address
+To test whether a modified wallet holding a staking key (but not spending key) can send staking outputs to another address.

+#### Wallet setup:
 The subject wallet holds:
-- The staking private key to a cold-staking address
+- The staking private key to a cold-staking address.
-- The private key to another address, not related to the cold-staking address ("**Address X**")
+- The private key to another address, not related to the cold-staking address ("**Address X**").

 Coins are held in the cold-staking address only.
 There are no other coins in any other addresses held by the wallet.